markgbeckett/jupiter_ace/serial_int/README.md

 # XMODEM support for Minstrel 4th with a Tynemouth Software 6850 serial-port interface

-A set of Forth words that can be used to transfer data between the Minstrel 4th and a host PC using the XMODEM protocol, with a typical badnwidth of 4--5 Kilobytes/ second, plus some basic utilites.
+A set of Forth words that can be used to transfer data between the Minstrel 4th and a host PC using the XMODEM protocol, with a typical bandwidth of 4--5 Kilobytes/ second, plus some basic utilites.

 # Usage